 If you have a class using a large number of other types, whether in your codebase or in a third party or framework libraries, there’s a good chance it’s doing too much.
 And a class doing too much is a maintenance headache.

 This one might seem a bit controversial, but I would argue that the presence of lazy loading in your application is a smell.
-Surely I must be crazy, right?
+What?
 I mean, lazy loading is an elegant solution to two simultaneous problems: how else do you avoid speculative performance hits while presenting a clean façade to consumers of your API?
 Lazy loading ensures you’ll incur the performance hit at the last responsible moment and then not again.

 All of that is true, and all of that is the reason that “code smell” is not simply called “code problem.”
 The trouble with lazy loading comes in a more insidious form, however.
 The trouble is that in many codebases it winds up being overused and broadly shared.
 The data access object manager’s lazy loading needs to log, so it triggers the logging lazy loader, which, naturally, triggers the configuration management lazy loader, which itself triggers… well, you get the idea.